 Is Apple getting into gaming?
 Maybe so.

-That said, a move into gaming wouldn't be unprecedented, as Apple launched Apple Arcade in 2019, a monthly subscription platform for iOS, Mac and Apple TV.
+This move also wouldn't be unprecedented, as Apple has made more recent forays into gaming with the introduction of Apple Arcade in 2019, a monthly subscription platform for iOS, Mac and Apple TV.
 With this new service, Apple has formed relationships with AAA developers, like Sega, Ubisoft, Warner Bros, and Capcom.
 It's entirely likely that the groundwork is already laid to launch a gaming-oriented desktop or laptop with exclusive offerings, creating a whole new front on the Mac vs. PC debate.